 You can also find many restaurants in Narai that serve local delicacies such as gohei-mochi (stick rice cakes) and soba (buckwheat noodles).
 Traditional inns and minshuku along the way, making it a convenient stopover for trekkers and hikers.

 At the end of the day, hop on the train from Narai Station to Matsumoto (if you are heading to a different destination, please let us know and we can make alternate arrangements).
-The journey time by local train is about 1 hour and will be paid for using your provided PASMO.
+The journey time by local train is about 1 hour and the ticket is included.

 Your hotel tonight is Tobira Onsen Myojinkan situated in the heart of the Northern Alps.
 It offers you beautiful scenery and tranquil forests.
 You will enjoy the hot spring with an open view of nature that can be appreciated all year round.
 It also offers you the refined dinning experience of Kaiseki-style food which is a marvellous balance of textures, flavours and colours.
 Organic French cuisine is also on offer, prepared by a talented chef who specialises in macrobiotic cuisine.

 Enjoy a morning bath.
 After a long traveling, there is nothing better than unwinding in our hot spring baths.
 Take a dip in our soothing alkaline waters and wash your aches away.
 For centuries these waters have been used therapeutically for various ailments and everyday tension.